dguo/dannyguo.com/content/blog/how-to-use-tasker-to-block-phone-calls-from-a-certain-area-code-on-android.md

 the phone number of any contact."
 The `!` in front of it means "not."
 So `!C:ANY` matches any phone number that isn't in my contacts.

-I have two more conditions, the first is that the `%cs_incoming` variable has to be `true` because I don't need to screen outgoing calls.
-The second is that the `%cs_number` variable (representing the caller's phone number) has to start with my own number's area code.
+I have two more conditions.
+The first is that the `%cs_incoming` variable has to be `true` because I don't need to screen outgoing calls.
+The second is that the `%cs_number` variable, which has the caller's phone number as the value, has to start with my own number's area code.
+So the pattern is like `999*`.

-If all three conditions are true, then the profile runs the task that I set up.
+If a call meets all of these requirements, then the profile runs the task that I set up.
+The task has two actions.

 ![Tasker task](https://i.imgur.com/wIZVgrD.jpg)

-I set up a notification.
+The first action is a notification that shows the phone number.
+Tasker lets me set custom categories for notifications, so I gave this one a "Blocked number" category.
+Then I used Android settings to make the category a silent notification (no sound or vibration) so that it doesn't actually distract me.
+I originally wanted a notiification just to help confirm that things were working as expected, but I found later that I also get a great feeling of satisfaction every time I see the notification.

 ![Tasker notification](https://i.imgur.com/xMBRDrF.jpg)

-And then set up the actual screening.
+The second action is the actual call blocking.
+The action "disallows" the call, which means that my phone won't ring or vibrate.
+From the caller's perspective, it'll seem like an unanswered call.
+For now, I'm still allowing the caller to leave a voicemail, but in the future, I may prevent that as well by turning on the "Reject" option, which will make it seem like I manually rejected the call.

 ![Tasker screening](https://i.imgur.com/TpSKONz.jpg)

-To start, I've configured it to only disallow the call, so calls can still go to my voicemail.
-I wanted to make sure it was working as intended first.
+## Results

+This setup has worked well for me.
+I don't have to bother manually rejecting unknown calls, and the rate of spam attempts (based on my silent notifications) seems to have gone down anyway.
+I used to get about one or two calls a day.
+Now I go several days before getting the silent notification.